 The Commission shall have its principle place of business in the county wherein the state capital is located.
 The Commission shall hold at its principle place of business regular monthly public meetings on the second Thursday of each month and other meetings at such times and places as its members may elect.
 Any two (2) members of the Commission shall constitute a quorum for the purposes of transacting the business of the Commission and two (2) votes in favor shall be necessary for a decision by the Commission at any meeting of the Commission.
 The Commission shall meet on the second Thursday of each month at 9:00 a.m. at the Commission office.
-The monthly Commission meeting shall be advertised in the major newspapers of the state.
-Any change to the regular Commission meeting shall also be so advertised.
+Meetings shall be conducted using Roberts Rules of Order.
+All meetings of the Commission shall be publicized in accordance with the Alabama Open Meetings Act.
+Any change to the regular Commission meeting shall be publicized in accordance with the Alabama Open Meetings Act.